 What causes blindness?

 “Why is Sam blind?”
 It’s OK to say that no-one knows, if that is the case.
-Whatever the reason for the visual impairment, it’s important to explain that it is no-one’s fault.
-Some people are born blind, while others have had an accident or a serious illness which had led to their visual impairment.
+Whatever the reason for the vision impairment, it’s important to explain that it is no-one’s fault.
+Some people are born blind, while others have had an accident or a serious illness.

 What treatment is there?